-- B. The above longevity bonus will be considered earned as of the anniversary date of employment.
-In the event that an eligible employee terminates employment for any reason prior to the date the above longevity bonus is earned, the employee shall receive a longevity bonus in a prorated amount, which is computed as follows: The number of months between the employee's anniversary date and termination date shall be divided by twelve (12), and the result multiplied with the appropriate annual longevity bonus.
-The longevity bonus may be paid in the month of or the month following the employee's anniversary date. - C. The longevity bonus shall be based upon continuous employment, exclusive of those periods wherein an employee is placed upon a leave without pay status; provided, when an employee is laid off and rehired, and the separation does not exceed twelve (12) months, the longevity bonus shall be computed from the employee's most recent continuous service date excluding the lay-off period; provided further, when an employee separates from employment and is subsequently rehired, the longevity bonus shall be computed from the date of employee's most recent continuous service date excluding the period of separation, if the period of separation does not exceed thirty (30) days. - D. Regular full-time or part-time employees hired on or after January 1, 2014 shall not be eligible for the longevity bonus.
-None of the provisions contained in this article shall apply to employees hired on or after January 1, 2014.
+B. The longevity pay shall be based upon continuous employment, exclusive of those periods wherein an employee is placed upon a leave without pay status; provided, when an employee is laid off and rehired, and the separation does not exceed twelve (12) months, the longevity pay shall be computed from the employee's most recent continuous service date excluding the lay-off period; provided further, when an employee separates from employment and is subsequently rehired, the longevity pay shall be computed from the date of employee's most recent continuous service date excluding the period of separation, if the period of separation does not exceed thirty (30) days.

-ARTICLE 12.
+ARTICLE 16.
 ACTING LEAD WORKER PAY